The Best Color Label Printer

 by John McIntyre

 BEST INKJET COLOR LABEL PRINTER

-It's hard finding the best color label printer for your needs, but after combing through many customer reviews, speaking with manufacture reps and testing multiple label printers, we've selected the Epson TM-C3500 as the best color label printer for small businesses.
-With Epson's ColorWorks C3500 Inkjet Printer you can print at 4" per second at 360 x 720 dpi.
-If you are looking to scale higher and product more labels the Primera LX900 is a great option.
+It's hard finding the best color label printer for your needs, but after combing through many customer reviews, speaking with manufacture reps and testing multiple label printers, we've selected the Epson CW-C4000 as the best color label printer for small businesses.
+With Epson's ColorWorks C4000 Inkjet Printer you can print at 4" per second at 1200 dpi.
+It comes in two versions: Matte and Gloss.
+If you are looking to scale higher and product more labels the Primera LX900 or Epson CW-6000P is a great option.

 Our Top Choices

 Our Premium Pick